NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 will have the bad channels excluded since picks does not contain bad channels.

 Note that if you have a lot of bad channels, or if you don’t have many channels to begin with, simply removing bad channels will result in a significant loss of information.
-In those case, you might want to repair or interpolate the excluded channels instead - see [Section 7] (#re-referencing-and-interpolation) for more details.
+In those case, you might want to repair or interpolate the excluded channels instead.

+### 3.4.
+Interpolation

+After flagging bad channels, it is common practice to interpolate data for the bad channels based on the data from the good channels.
+Interpolation is a way of filling in the missing data based on the other data available.

+There are a few ways of interpolating EEG data, but by far the most common is interpolation by spherical splines.
+This method consists of the following steps:

+1. Project the channel locations onto a unit sphere (representing the head)
+2. Compute a matrix that describes the relationship between the good and bad electrodes
+3. Use the result from (2) to interpolate the data for bad electrodes

+A detailed description of the method can be found at [http://martinos.org/mne/stable/manual/channel_interpolation.html#channel-interpolation](http://martinos.org/mne/stable/manual/channel_interpolation.html#channel-interpolation) [(16)](#references).

+This method can be easily implemented in MNE via the following command:

+{% highlight python %}
+raw.interpolate_bads(reset_bads=False)
+{% endhighlight %}

 ## 4. Filtering